chimera-linux/chimera-linux.github.io/_docs/installation/encrypted.md

 The first part that is different from regular installation is partitioning.

-There are multiple ways you can arrange your drive when using encryption with LUKS:
+There are multiple ways you can arrange your drive when using encryption:

 1. Unencrypted `/boot`, other partitions in LVM on LUKS
 2. Unencrypted `/boot` with ZFS pool on LUKS